ralphjsmit/filament/packages/schemas/docs/02-forms/16-key-value.md

     ->editableValues(false)
 ```

+<UtilityInjection set="formFields" version="4.x">As well as allowing a static value, the `editableValues()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Reordering rows

 You can allow the user to reorder rows within the table using the `reorderable()` method: